-The table below lists all of the drinking water contaminants that we detected during the calendar year January 1 through December 31, 2023.
+The table below lists all of the drinking water contaminants that we detected during the calendar year January 1 through December 31, 2024.
 The presence of contaminants in the water does not necessarily indicate that the water poses a health risk.
 Unless otherwise noted, the data presented in this table is from testing done in the calendar year of the report.
 The EPA or the State requires us to monitor for certain contaminants less than once per year because the concentrations of these contaminants are not expected to vary significantly from year to year.
 Some of the data, though representative of the water quality, is more than one year old.

-Contaminants MCL MCLG or AL: Your Water # Samples Exceedin g MCL/AL Sample Date Violatio n or Exceed s AL Typical Source Inorganic Contaminants Nitrate [measured as Nitrogen] (ppm)) 10 10 7.1 0 12-11-2023 No Runoff from fertilizer use; Leaching from septic tanks, sewage; Erosion of natural deposits Copper - action level at consumer taps (ppm) 90 th Percentile Results NA 1.3 AL .118 0 of 5 9-23-2022 No Corrosion of household plumbing systems; Erosion of natural deposits Lead - action level at consumer taps (ppb) 90 th Percentile Results NA 15 0.021 0 of 5 9-23-2022 No Corrosion of household plumbing systems; Erosion of natural deposits ppm: parts per million, or milligrams per liter (mg/L)
+Contaminants MCL MCLG or AL: Your Water # Samples Exceedin g MCL/AL Sample Date Violatio n or Exceed s AL Typical Source Inorganic Contaminants Nitrate [measured as Nitrogen] (ppm)) 10 10 7.1 0 12-24-2024 No Runoff from fertilizer use; Leaching from septic tanks, sewage; Erosion of natural deposits Copper - action level at consumer taps (ppm) 90 th Percentile Results NA 1.3 AL .118 0 of 5 9-23-2022 No Corrosion of household plumbing systems; Erosion of natural deposits Lead - action level at consumer taps (ppb) 90 th Percentile Results NA 15 0.021 0 of 5 9-23-2022 No Corrosion of household plumbing systems; Erosion of natural deposits ppm: parts per million, or ppb: parts per billion, or NA: Not Applicable milligrams per liter (mg/L) micrograms per liter (ug/L) NTU: Nephelometric Turbidity Units (water clarity)